M4n0zz/ASIforTimOS/README.md

 ASI comes handy for that specific purpose, since it automatically installs your scripts and makes them accessible over TimOS selector.

-How to use
+**How to use**

 First of all make sure your script is runnable over Nickname Writer.
-After installation is done, the new script is moved automatically in unused space, so we do not want anything to go wrong!
+After installation is done, the new script is moved and saved automatically in unused space, so we do not want anything to go wrong!

 There are two methods to use ASI:

-- HEX ASI (easy): Use it to install simple or more complex scripts in HEX format, having only relative jumps inside their logic.
+- HEX ASI (easy): Use it to install simple or more complex scripts in HEX format, having only relative jumps inside their code.
 - ASM ASI (advanced): Use it to install scripts on predefined addresses.
-The use of (Quick)RGBDS is required.
+The use of (Quick)RGBDS is required in this case.

-HEX ASI Instructions
+**HEX ASI Instructions**
-1. Replace XX with the number of bytes of the script to be installed in hex (you can use a DEC to HEX calculator).
+1. Replace XX with the number of bytes of the script to be installed in hex (you can use a DEC to HEX calculator to get the correct number).
 2. Paste your script's hex code right after the installer.
 3. Import the whole code with Nickname Writer and run it.
 4. Run the last script in TimOS selector to confirm everything works fine.
 The number of scripts should have been increased by 1.